aurora-multiphysics/achlys/docs/docs/introduction.md

 \end{equation}

 # Kernel Selection
 The selection of each kernel is laid out in more detail in the sections below, but the results are presented here for a quick reference.
-Note that all kernels are provided by the MOOSE framework without modification except in a single case: the TrappingEquilibriumEquation is a custom kernel implemented within Blue-Kite.
+Note that all kernels are provided by the MOOSE framework without modification except in a single case: the TrappingEquilibriumEquation is a custom kernel implemented within Achlys.

 ### Mobile Concentration
 <div style="text-align: left">